ModbusScope/ModbusScope/docs/pages/configuration.md

 There are two types of connection settings.
 Some connection settings (*IP*, *port*, *port name*, *baud rate*, *parity*, ... ) are specific to the type of connection.
 The other settings (*slave ID*, *timeout*, *max consecutive register* and *32-bit little endian*) are specific to the Modbus protocol implementation in the device.
 The *persistent connection* option is specific to *ModbusScope*.
 When enabled, *ModbusScope* will keep the connection open between polling data points.
 The connection will only be reinitialized when a connection error occurs.

 For the TCP connection, you need to specify the correct IP address and port of the connection to the slave.
-For the serial connection, you will need to select the name of the serial port in the drop down list.
+For the serial connection, you will need to select the name of the serial port in the drop-down list.
 Next you will need to specify some more settings like baud rate, parity, number of stop bits and number of data bits.

 ## Configure log settings

-*ModbusScope* will create a data file in the OS temporary folder when a logging session is started by default. *ModbusScope* will append data points during the logging to this file.
+*ModbusScope* will create a data file in the general temporary folder when a logging session is started by default. *ModbusScope* will append data points during the logging to this file.
 When the user forgets to save the data before quitting or when an unforeseen crash occurs, the data can be recovered.
 The temporary file is cleared every time a polling session is started.
 In the *log settings* window, this behavior can be disabled or the temporary data file can be changed.

 ![image](../_static/user_manual/log_settings.png)